American-Institutes-for-Research/EdSurvey/.github/CONTRIBUTING.md

 # Contributing to EdSurvey

-This outlines how to propose a change to EdSurvey.
+These steps outline how to propose a change to EdSurvey.

 ## Fixing typos